Table of Contents

 Parivrtta Janu Sirsasana Practice Routine

-The practice routine includes the precaution measures, preparatory poses, step by step procedure, and follow up postures.
+The practice routine includes precaution measures, preparatory poses, step-by-step procedures, and follow-up postures.

 Parivrtta Janu Sirsasana safety and precautions

 Apart from this, the persons who have surgery in the lower part of the spine, groin, or knee should avoid this posture.

 Those who are suffering from sciatica pain, groin or knee ailments, degenerated disc should take care before attempting this practice.
 Better, they should consult their physician and get the practice done under competent supervision.

 Since this posture belongs to an advanced level, one should prepare himself by having the practice of following postures.

 Sit in Dandasana.
 Take a deep breath.
 Now move your legs apart to the maximum possible extent.

 Bend the left knee and place it closer to your body so that your bent leg should press the perineum.